Diarrhea is an increased fluid level in the stool, and it's often accompanied by a higher stool volumes and frequency of defecation, as well.

-If Your Cat Ends Up at the Vet’s
+If Your Cat Ends up at the Veterinarian's Office

 You can help by giving a thorough history.
 Be prepared with answers to the following questions:

-- Other symptoms, including vomiting, lethargy, appetite loss?
+- Are there any other signs of illness, including vomiting, lethargy, or appetite loss?

 - Does your cat go outside?

-- Exposure to other animals that may have been sick?
+- Has there been any exposure to other animals that may have been sick?

-Your vet will conduct a full physical examination, checking especially for signs of dehydration, anemia, abdominal pain, intestinal irregularities, fever, and weight loss.
-Your vet will most likely want to run a fecal analysis for parasites, so don’t forget to bring a fresh stool sample if available.
+Your veterinarian will then conduct a full physical examination on your cat, checking especially for signs of dehydration, anemia, abdominal pain, intestinal irregularities, fever, and weight loss.
+Your vet will most likely want to run a fecal analysis for parasites, so don't forget to bring a fresh stool sample if one is available.

 In simple diarrhea cases, the plan is usually straightforward.
-Your vet is likely to prescribe a special diet and/or medication, along with a dewormer if indicated.
-Sicker cats will need more involved workups such as labwork, xrays, specialized imaging, blood and fecal tests.
-Very sick kitties may need to be admitted to the hospital for IV fluids and intensive medical treatment.
-Some chronic diarrheas are ultimately managed through food and medication trials.
-Definitive diagnosis may require surgery or biopsy.
+Your vet is likely to prescribe a special diet and/or medication, along with a dewormer if one is indicated.
+Sicker cats will need more involved workups such as lab work, x-rays, specialized imaging, and fecal tests.
+Very sick kitties may need to be admitted to the hospital for IV (intravenous) fluids and intensive medical treatment.
+Some chronic diarrhea cases are ultimately managed through food and medication trials.
+A definitive diagnosis may require surgery or biopsy.

 Sources and Further Reading: